beaconforge/lChaty-frontend/docs/design/DESIGN_BRIEF.md

 Objective
 ---------
-Create a concise visual brief and 2–3 small mocks that blend the best of the backup UI (`frontend_Back`) and the current minimal shell.
+Create a concise visual brief and 2–3 small mocks that blend the best of the backup UI reference and the current minimal shell.
 The goal is to produce an implementable set of visual decisions (tokens, spacing, and a login + header mock) that the Architect and Developer can convert into code quickly.

 Priority
 --------